 Who doesn’t love chocolate and nuts?
 There are not many out there that don’t have at least some fondness in their being for this perfect marriage of ingredients.

 I have been wanting to create a homemade Nutella for sometime….it is SO delicious on SO many things.
-The original, while delicious, is SUPER high in sugar.
+But the original, while delicious, is SUPER high in sugar.
 Like, over HALF sugar!!
+In fact Sugar is the very first ingredient!
 And since it is not labeled GMO Free, there is no guarantee that sugar doesn’t not come from GMO sugar beets.
 So why not make my own and control the quality of the ingredients and make it dairy free to boot?!
 Then I can be happy serving it to my kiddos for breakfast on their beloved crepes!

 I know my kids will be clobbering for more of this homemade Nutella, the only hard part is showing some restraint!

 Everyone I have shared this with goes nuts for it ( no pun intended!)…a perfect gift to make a hand out too!

 - I attempted to be lazy and decided to forgo the removal of the papery skins on the hazelnuts one time: DON’T DO THIS!!
 The flavor is still great, but the texture is all wrong…gritty and thick!

 - And if muscling those pesky skins seems annoying to you, you can always buy pre-peeled hazelnuts!

 Serving Suggestions for you real food Nutella: